 ‘The mum said she could not thank social worker enough for her support, encouragement and understanding.
 Mum cried and said she was not crying out of sadness but out of relief as she was so grateful for the support and really felt empowered by social worker’s words.
 Mum couldn’t believe social worker called her a ‘survivor’ as up to that point she felt like a victim.
-This really struck a chord with mum and said she feels even more motivated to continue moving forward without her abusive partner’.
+This really struck a chord with mum and said she feels even more motivated toy continue moving forward without her abusive partner’.

 Whilst this feedback is hugely encouraging, there is still work to do to evaluate the effectiveness of the model during the course of the next strategy,